ertugrulcetin/jme-clj/README.md

 The engine is used by several commercial game studios and computer-science courses.
 Here's a taste:
 ![jME3 Games Mashup](https://i.imgur.com/nF8WOW6.jpg)

-## Usage

-Please note that the library still on development (alpha) stage, so there might be some breaking changes.

-FIXME

 ## Justification

 > The best thing about making a game in Clojure is that you can modify it in a REPL while it's running.
 By simply reloading a namespace, your code will be injected into the game, uninhibited by the restrictions posed by tools like HotSwap.
 Additionally, a REPL lets you read and modify the state of your game at runtime, so you can quickly experiment and diagnose problems.